 Transforming retail stores

-The retail industry is an early adopter of face recognition systems for surveillance, and the adoption rates are augmenting at a rapid pace.
+The retail industry is an early adopter of these systems for surveillance, and the adoption rates are augmenting at a rapid pace.
 Apart from improving surveillance, retail stores use it for other functions such as to customize the shopping experience, identify shoplifters, improve customer service, and more.
 Famous retail chains like Walmart have already introduced some of these features in their stores.

 By putting face recognition into action, organizations can move one step closer to creating a safer workplace.
-It is used in areas where employee identity verification is required, like entry to the workplace, approve financial transactions, access confidential information, etc. In the current pandemic-driven world, it has become a need for businesses to avoid man to machine or man to man contact, and face recognition is a savior here.
+It is used in areas where employee identity verification is required, like entry to the workplace, approve financial transactions, access confidential information, etc. In the current pandemic-driven world, it has become a need for businesses to avoid man to machine or man to man contact, and it is a savior here.

 Trace missing children